Contact Us Today (424) 372-3112

 Pitchess Motion

-If there is a reason to believe police misconduct occurred, a Pitchess motion is a formal request to get information of any previous complaints about the conduct of the police officer.
+If there is a reason to believe police misconduct occurred, a Pitchess motion is a formal request to obtain information about any previous complaints about the police officer's conduct.
 Common examples of misconduct are excessive force and racial profiling.

 In this type of motion, you are alleging the arresting police officer engaged in improper conduct.
 The Pitchess motion could force a prosecutor to hand over the officer's personnel file that might have evidence of relevant prior acts of misconduct.

-If the judge grants the motion, they can suppress some evidence, but if there are relevant complaints, it may be possible to use witnesses to challenge the police officer's credibility.
+If the judge grants the motion, they can suppress some evidence, but if there are relevant complaints, witnesses may be used to challenge the police officer's credibility.

 Motion to Suppress Evidence

 California Penal Code 1538.5 describes a motion to suppress evidence.
-If the judge grants he motion, then it will normally result in the exclusion of crucial incriminating evidence against you.
+If the judge grants his motion, it will normally result in the exclusion of crucial incriminating evidence against you.
 Thus, in most cases, the prosecutor will drop the charges.

-During your preliminary hearing, your criminal defense lawyer will present a motion to dismiss the due to insufficient evidence.
-This simply means your attorney is stating there is not enough evidence supporting the charges and the case should be dismissed.
+During your preliminary hearing, your criminal defense lawyer will present a motion to dismiss due to insufficient evidence.
+This simply means your attorney states that there is not enough evidence supporting the charges and that the case should be dismissed.

 What are the Potential Outcomes of a Preliminary Hearing?

-It's crucial to note that in the vast majority of preliminary hearings in Los Angeles, the court will determine there is sufficient probable cause to charge you – meaning you will be held to answer for the charges and case will be sent to another court within 15 days, where all future court dates will be held.
-Other potential, but rare, outcomes include the following:
+It's crucial to note that in the vast majority of preliminary hearings in Los Angeles, the court will determine there is sufficient probable cause to charge you – meaning you will be held to answer for the charges.
+The case will be sent to another court within 15 days, where all future court dates will be held.
+Other potential but rare outcomes include the following:

-• Some charges dismissed, but other charges will remain.
+• Some charges were dismissed, but other charges will remain.

-• Further evidence discovered and new charges added
+• Further evidence was discovered, and new charges added

 A reduction to a misdemeanor is normally based on the lack of severity of the crime and no criminal record.
-The judge also has the discretion to reduce felony cases even where they fall under California three strikes law.
+The judge also has the discretion to reduce felony cases even where they fall under California's three-strike law.
+A 'wobbler' is a term used to describe a crime that can be charged as either a felony or a misdemeanor, depending on the circumstances.

-If charged with a crime, your next step in preparing your defense is to contact our Los Angeles criminal defense lawyers to review your case.
-We will examine all the details to determine if the was sufficient probable case.
+If you have been charged with a crime, your next step in preparing your defense is to contact our Los Angeles criminal defense lawyers to review your case.
+We will examine all the details to determine if there was sufficient probable cause.

 Again, the level of proof required at a preliminary hearing is very low.
 We realize the procedures in a prelim favor the prosecutor, which is why you need a seasoned legal team on your side.